MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ## Certificate-based authentication in MostRecentlyUsed (MRU) methods

 Once a user authenticates successfully using CBA, the user's MostRecentlyUsed (MRU) authentication method is set to CBA.
-Next time, when the user enters their UPN and clicks **Next**, the user is taken to the CBA method directly, and need not select **Use the certificate or smart card**.
+Next time, when the user enters their UPN and selects **Next**, the user is taken to the CBA method directly, and need not select **Use the certificate or smart card**.

-To reset the MRU method, the user needs to cancel the certificate picker, click **Other ways to sign in**, and select another method available to the user and authenticate successfully.
+To reset the MRU method, the user needs to cancel the certificate picker, select **Other ways to sign in**, and select another method available to the user and authenticate successfully.

 ## External identity support